informational alert

 What's happening now?

 Corner ramps were upgraded at the corner of NE 42nd Avenue and NE Skidmore in the summer of 2024, along with a new crossing at NE 67th Avenue.
 Speed bumps and signage began installation in Fall 2025.
-Pavement markings are currently being installed and the project is expected to be complete in February 2026.
+Pavement markings we complete in March of 2026.
+The project is now in closeout.

 Updated Design